spacetelescope/style-guides/guides/git-workflow.md

 # Workflow for contributing to a Git / GitHub repository in the `spacetelescope` organization

 ### Introduction
 The following describes two different workflows for contributing software to an open-source repository on GitHub under the `spacetelescope` organization (hereby referred to as the "`spacetelescope` repository").
-One model involves creating branches off of the `spacetelescope` repository directly (hereby referred to as the "branching workflow"), while the other involves forking the `spacetelescope` repository, developing changes on personal branches of the fork (hereby referred to as the "forking workflow").
-Ultimately, and regardless of which model is chosen, software changes get incorporated by opening pull requests.
+One model involves creating branches off of the `spacetelescope` repository directly (hereby referred to as the "branching workflow"), while the other involves forking the `spacetelescope` repository and developing changes on personal branches of the fork (hereby referred to as the "forking workflow").
+Ultimately, and regardless of which model is chosen, software changes get incorporated into the `spacetelescope` repository by opening pull requests.
 Each of these workflows are further described below, with some comment on which workflow may be more appropriate for your software repository.

 ### Which workflow should I use?

-There are various pros and cons to each workflow, and it may not be clear-cut as to which workflow is best to choose for your project.
-However, the power and benefit of the workflow comes in its consistent use across all team members during the development of a project.
+There are various pros and cons to each workflow, and it may not be obvious as to which workflow is best to choose for your project.
+However, the power and benefit of the workflow comes in its consistent use across all team members and collaborators during the development of the software.

 #### Branching Workflow

+**Pros:**
+- Continuous integration tools such as Travis or Jenkins can be easily enabled for all branches of the repository, so new feature branches can automatically be tested when a pull request is opened or modified.

+**Cons:**
+- It is not possible for external collaborators to contribute unless they explicitly have write access to the `spacetelescope` repository.
+- It is easier to accidentally delete or overwrite the work of others who are also working on the same branch, or happen to have their own branch of the same name.
+While it is possible to recover this work or to restrict the editing of specific branches to only select developers, it can sometimes be a painstaking process.
+- Repositories may accrue a fair amount of stale branches over time, which may become burdensome for developers, and may cause collaborators to infer that the project is not being maintained.

 #### Forking Workflow

+**Pros:**
+- Promotes "open development", wherein potential external collaborators who are interested in contributing may do so despite not having write access to the `spacetelescope` repository.
+- Provides a consistent experience and barrier-to-entry for everyone involved in the project, whether you are an internal or external collaborator.
+- Allows for an explicit namespace in pull requests and repository history that makes it more apparent who "owns" which branch.
+- Allows for contributors to experiment with various repository settings and/or continuous integrations tools without affecting how the `spacetelescope` repository operates.

+**Cons:**
+- Requires extra work to keep up-to-date with the parent, 'upstream' repository (i.e. one must periodically "update" their personal fork).
+- If forks are of a public repository, and more than one person wants to collaborate on someone's personal fork, then one must add each colleague to your fork.
+- If forks are of a private repository, then everyone watching the parent repository is automatically subscribed to all of the fork activity by default.
+These notifications may become burdensome.

 ### Opening a GitHub Issue